darkpanther93/darkpanther93/README.md

 - 👋 Hi, I’m @darkpanther93
-- 👀 I’m interested in envolve in may professional career
+- 👀 I’m interested in: Envolve in may professional career
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning: Python
-- 💞️ I’m looking to collaborate on works, projects
+- 💞️ I’m looking to collaborate on: Works, projects
-- 📫 How to reach me via email
+- 📫 How to reach me: Via email
-- 😄 Pronouns: he/his
+- 😄 Pronouns: He/his
 - ⚡ Fun fact: Red is my favorite color

 <!---